Skip to main content

 Originally a fishing port, Port de Sant Miquel lies at the bottom of a sheltered cove, surrounded by magnificent cliffs.
 Now turned into a small beach resort, it is very popular among families as there are plenty of restaurants and bars on offer, as well as watersports.
 The beach is lined with hotels and apartment blocks while the forests that back the town hide some gorgeous villas.

-Portinatx - Family-friendly apartments & hotels
+Portinatx - Family-friendly apartments and hotels

 The small beach resort of Portinatx attracts those who want to get away from the hustle and bustle of Ibiza's famous nightlife.
 This quiet area offers a wide range of facilities including bars, restaurants and shops, as well as three beautiful beaches ideal for practicing watersports.
 There are a few charming hotels perfect for couples and apartment blocks very popular with families, as well as a handful of child-friendly hotels with lots of facilities for the little ones.